Queenslander house components and their locations.

 - Timber and corrugated iron sheeting at the time was readily available (with timber often sourced from onsite trees) easily transportable and relatively cheap.

-- Unlike bricks and roof tiles, timber and iron sheeting do not retain heat, therefore were much more suitable for the harsh climate of Queensland as they would cool down much quicker (after the sun going down).
+- Unlike bricks and roof tiles, timber and iron sheeting do not retain heat, therefore were much more suitable for the harsh climate of Queensland as they have a greater tendency to cool down.

 - The vertical internal V jointed boards (commonly known as VJ boards) were horizontally secured to the top wall plate and at the bottom, to the floor joists.